iCloExecutable/iCloOS/README.md

-# Welcome to ui.main, a new project replacing iClosOS by the creators of iClosOS
+# Welcome to ui.main, a new project replacing iClosOS